HAP40 Knife Steel

 Is HAP40 the best knife steel?

-HAP40 has outstanding properties as a knife steel and is considered by many experts to be the best knife steel.
+HAP40 has outstanding properties as a knife steel and is seen by many experts as the best knife steel.

-However, the criteria used to determine which knife steel is best remain an individual decision.
+However, which criteria can be used to determine which knife steel is best remains an individual decision.
 What is certain is that HAP40 is an absolute high-tech material due to its extreme hardness, higher rust yield compared to shirogami and aogami knife steels, and unparalleled edge retention.
 We are therefore firmly convinced that this steel will establish itself in the market.
 We already count HAP40 knives among our favorites.
 We are therefore particularly proud of our own HAP40 knife series.
-These knives were created in collaboration with traditional craftsmen in Seki, Japan, and are forged there for us.
+These knives were created in collaboration with traditional craftsmen in Seki, Japan, and are still forged there for us.